-However, my biggest complaint about the design of the Z7 II is the top part of the grip.
 The grip feels pretty good in my hands.
 But, the ridge at the top is not nearly as deep as a DSLR’s.
-Towards the end of a shoot, when my hands were getting tired, I sometimes gripped the control wheel at the top, inadvertently adjusting the aperture.
-By this point in the shoot, I was creatively focusing more on the composition than the camera settings and sometimes didn’t catch that my aperture had changed.
-I wish that dent out at the top of the grip was a little taller, keeping my hands in the right spot with less conscious effort.
+I originally thought that was the issue when I kept bumping my aperture setting out of place.
+Turns out, turning off the aperture ring on the lens corrected the issue, so I was blaming this on the wrong control.
+I still wish that dent out at the top of the grip was a little taller, keeping my hands in the right spot with less conscious effort.
 I had the same complaint about the Z6 II, which has an identical shape.

 Constructed with magnesium alloy and heavily weather-sealed, the Z7 II has a great feel to it.
 I actually slightly prefer the feel of the exterior materials over the Sony a7 series, and prefer it significantly more than the Canon EOS R series.
 The Z7 II weathered some splashes at the end of a pool while I was shooting canine diving competition.
 I gave it a good dousing without any issues.

 Autofocus was the biggest reason that I bought the D850 after the first Z7 came out.
 The autofocus in low light and for action just did not compare to the D850.
 Thankfully, that’s improved some in the second generation, partially via firmware updates.
 Though for the most demanding users, those changes may still not be quite enough.
 It will focus on action and in low light decently — it’s just not the best in class.
 I’d estimate it to be behind Canon and Sony, but ahead of Panasonic.